Skip to main content

 • Date ranges to evaluate recent behavior instead of lifetime totals

-• Additional filters or exit rules to control when customers qualify again
+• Additional filters or exit rules to control when shoppers qualify again

 • Cooldown periods between entries (see below)